BrooksLewis/conjuring/draft.md

 # *Composition*

-These are thoughts about killing.

--
+## These Are Thoughts About Killing

 I walk at a brisk pace down Penticton side streets on a joyless afternoon.
 It's been raining all week.
 I was born in this city, it should feel like home, but does not.
 I'm here for the week to visit my Grandma, but I've taken the day to myself.